vanbroup/documents/output/CS.md

   * The Subordinate CA SHALL update and reissue CRLs at least once every twelve months and within 24 hours after revoking a Timestamp Certificate, and the value of the `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field.

-### 4.9.8 Maximum latency for CRLs (if applicable)

 ### 4.9.8 Maximum latency for CRLs

-### 4.9.9 On-line revocation/status checking availability

-The following SHALL apply for communicating the status of Certificates which include an Authority Information Access extension with an id-ad-ocsp accessMethod.

-OCSP responses MUST conform to RFC6960 and/or RFC5019.
-OCSP responses MUST either:

-1. Be signed by the CA that issued the Certificates whose revocation status is being checked, or
-2. Be signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.

-In the latter case, the OCSP signing Certificate MUST contain an extension of type `id-pkix-ocsp-nocheck`, as defined by RFC6960.

 ### 4.9.9 On-line revocation/status checking availability